marianmeres/demino/README.md

 - `app.use("/route", middleware)` - globally per route, will be invoked for every route http method, or
 - `app.get("/route", middleware, handler)` - locally per route + method

-Note that global ones must be registered _before_ the local ones to take effect.
+The global ones must be registered _before_ the local ones to take effect.

 ```typescript
 // GOOD